 What not to do with Your Elevator Pitch

 First, let’s look at some things which you might want to avoid before we discuss some of the things to think about when building your elevator pitch.

 Too Product Focused

-Having a sales pitch which is very product focused is a common mistake for sales people and business owners.
-Basically, this is when the pitch just says what the sales person sells – “We sell [product or service].”
+Having a sales pitch that is very product focused is a common mistake for salespeople and business owners.
+Basically, this is when the pitch just says what the salesperson sells – “We sell [product or service].”